cosmos/cosmos-sdk/docs/docs/basics/01-tx-lifecycle.md

 The next step of consensus is to execute the transactions to fully validate them.
 All full-nodes that receive a block proposal from the correct proposer execute the transactions by calling the ABCI function `FinalizeBlock`.
+As mentioned throughout the documentation `BeginBlock` `ExecuteTx` and `EndBlock` are called within FinalizeBlock.
 While each full-node runs everything locally, this process yields a single, unambiguous result, since the messages' state transitions are deterministic and transactions are explicitly ordered in the block proposal.